 Green leafy low-glycemic vegetables are healthy low calorie sources of carbohydrates.
 The safety and efficacy of a ketogenic diet is well established in helping to reduce cholesterol and heart disease risk and blood sugar and insulin fluctuations (14, 15) while a low fat diet may increase these health risks.

 In one randomized study, 13 overweight women followed a low fat diet for 4 weeks and then a ketogenic diet for 4 weeks.
 "Compared to a low-fat weight loss diet, a ketogenic diet did not lower LDL-C but did prevent the decline in HDL-C and resulted in improved insulin sensitivity in overweight and obese, but otherwise healthy women."
 (16) In other studies, a ketogenic diet helped raise good HDL cholesterol levels in men (17).

-These studies support the role of a high fat ketogenic diet benefitting heart disease risk factors and insulin levels, without weight gain or causing inflammation in both adults and children.
-Research has shown many health benefits for Ketogenic diets.
+These studies support the role of a high-fat ketogenic diet benefitting heart disease risk factors and insulin levels, without causing weight gain or inflammation in both adults and children.
+Research has shown many health benefits for ketogenic diets.

 Do you like this post?
 Share it with your friends!